There’s Something About . . . Rising Unemployment (Schannep Recession Indicator)

 When the 3-month average rises 0.3% it usually goes higher, BUT not necessarily.
 There have been at least two occasions when it never attained 0.4% on a 3-month basis.
 However, on EVERY occasion that the 3-month moving average reached 0.4% it went on to exceed 0.5%, most times by a considerable amount.
 Therefore 0.4% is indeed the “magic number” in determining the status of recessions being confirmed.
 The National Bureau of Economic Research (NBER) has always confirmed the start of recessions many months after the fact, and is assumed to be correct, at least they are considered as “official.
 The underlying data can be found at the U.S. Bureau of Labor Statistics)

 In 2000 the lowest three-month average of 3.9%, with each of September, October and November being at that level (actually November was initially reported as 4.0 so the average appeared to be 39.33).
-The record would indicate that if that was the low for the cycle and it rose to 4.33% as an average of a future three month period, that a recession would occur and a bear market would probably also occur.
+The record would indicate that if that was the low for the cycle and it rose to 4.33% as an average of a future three-month period, that a recession would occur and a bear market would probably also occur.
 It was particularly timely to be aware of this phenomenon because the Wall Street Journal (1/2/01) Forecasting Survey for 2001 showed the average estimate of 54 economists for unemployment for May of 2001 to be 4.4%!
-On 5/4/01 the April figure was reported as 4.5, which combined with February’s 4.2 and March’s 4.3 averaged 4.33%, up 4/10ths of a percent, hence a recession was forecast!
+On 5/4/01, the April figure was reported as 4.5, which combined with February’s 4.2 and March’s 4.3 averaged 4.33%, up 4/10ths of a percent; hence, a recession was forecast!
 The Dow Jones level was 10,951.
 The first bear market low was 8,235 on 9/21/01.
-On 11/26/01 with the Dow Jones at 9982.75. the NBER, the official arbiter of determining the start and end to recessions, proclaimed the recession officially began in March of 2001 – but by that time the recession was over!
-However the recession’s end (11/01) was not reported “officially” until 7/17/03.
-By then the next leg of the 2000-02 bear market had bottomed on October 9th, 2002 at 7286.27 and a bull market well underway.
-In fact, by 7/17/03 when the NBER confirmed the recession was over, the market was up to 9050.82.
+On 11/26/01 with the Dow Jones at 9982.75. the NBER, the official arbiter of determining the start and end of recessions, proclaimed the recession officially began in March of 2001 – but by that time, the recession was over!
+However, the recession’s end (11/01) was not reported “officially” until 7/17/03.
+By then, the next leg of the 2000-02 bear market had bottomed on October 9th, 2002, at 7286.27, and a bull market was well underway.
+In fact, by 7/17/03, when the NBER confirmed the recession was over, the market was up to 9050.82.

 In 2008 a similar thing occurred.
 The lowest three-month average was 4.43% from late 2006 and October and November of 2007 had originally been reported as 4.7% each month.
 Then on January 4th, 2008 the Bureau of Labor Statistics reported a change for October 2007 to 4.8% and the number for December 2007 as 5.0%, therefore the October, November + December average became 4.83%, up 4/10ths of a percent, hence a recession was forecast!
 The Dow Jones level was 12,800.18.

-Obviously 4/10th is a larger percentage from 4.0 to 4.4 than it would be from 6.0 to 6.4, however the 4/10th continues to be the figure ‘that works’ regardless of the unemployment level.
-When the ‘4/10th point’ rise occurs, the market will usually already be in a bear market, so it is not a leading indicator.
-A further decline of nearly 14% by the stock market has been the average of the 10 times even including the 2 times when no bear market resulted.
-A further decline of nearly 16% was the average during bear markets.
-Only once has the 4/10th point signal preceded a recession, all other times it has occurred inside the recession.
+Obviously, 4/10th is a larger percentage from 4.0 to 4.4 than it would be from 6.0 to 6.4.
+However the 4/10th continues to be the figure ‘that works’ regardless of the unemployment level.
+When the ‘4/10th point’ rise occurs, the market will usually already be in a bear market, so it is not a leading indicator but can still be useful to time the stock market.
+A further decline of 14.96% by the stock market has been the average of the 12 recessions even including the 3 times when no bear market resulted.
+A further decline of 19.37% was the average when a Bear market followed the recession alert (9 times).
+Only once has the 4/10th point signal preceded a recession (1959), all other times it has occurred inside the recession.
 Bear in mind that recessions are not usually identified by the National Bureau of Economic Research until 5 to 12 months after they start, so this 4/10th point indicator beats them to the punch every time.

 The Rising Unemployment Rate “SELL” Indicator